 Studio Ghibli is one of the most loved and acclaimed animation studios in the whole world.
 Founded in 1985, Studio Ghibli has produced over 20 anime feature films.
-Seven Ghibli films are among the top 15 anime films made in Japan, 5 of their films have received Academy Award nominations, and ‘Spirited Away’ won an Academy Award for Best Animated Feature Film in 2003.
+Seven Ghibli films are among the top 15 anime films made in Japan, five of their films have received Academy Award nominations, and ‘Spirited Away’ won an Academy Award for Best Animated Feature Film in 2003.
 In addition to Spirited Away, some of their most well-known and loved films include My Neighbour Totoro and Kiki’s Delivery Service.

 If you love the creations of Studio Ghibli or enjoy animation in general, a ticket to the Ghibli Museum in Tokyo should be one of your most sought-after tickets.
 Make sure you book early to ensure you do not miss out, as Ghibli Museum tickets are very popular!